ssg/SimpleBase/README.md

 Thanks
 ------
-Thanks to all contributors (most up to date is on the GitHub sidebar) who provided patches, and reported bugs.
+Thanks to all [contributors](https://github.com/ssg/SimpleBase/graphs/contributors) who provided patches, and reported bugs.

 Chatting about this pet project with my friends